newnaveendhawan/Zepto-Real-Time-Delivery-Analytics/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute it for personal or professional use with attribution.

 ---

-## 🙌 Acknowledgements

-Special thanks to Zepto and the data analytics community for inspiring real-time solutions that make insights actionable and fast.

----